 - Compare and despair (comparing ourselves to others who seem more successful

 Many of us have developed habits or practices of low self-esteem or self-confidence.
 We are so used to thinking of ourselves in this way that we don’t question it.
 Sure it holds us back, but it is familiar.

 What if low self-confidence is simply a feeling that alerts us to the fact that we are about to move out of our comfort zone?
-We might say that we even indulge ourselves in feeling incapable and fearful so that we don’t have to take actions that are scary.
+We might even say that we indulge ourselves in feeling incapable and fearful so that we won’t have to take actions that are scary.
 Low self-confidence can become a convenient excuse for inaction.

 What are the steps to being confident?